 We understand that mistakes can happen.
 That’s why at Bogart’s Jewellers, we offer ultrasonic jewellery cleaning services to keep your Bogart’s ring in excellent condition.

 Rings are very susceptible to damage while gardening and it is important to remember that putting on gloves will not be enough to protect your ring.

+The last thing you want to do is lose or damage your precious engagement ring.
 We definitely recommend not wearing any type of jewellery on your hands while gardening.

 There are quite a few reasons why rings should not be worn while cooking.
 Here are a few: